2013 Pampanga local elections: 1st District

 Incumbent Carmelo Lazatin is not running instead he is running for mayor of Angeles City, Lakas–CMD thru the local party KAMBILAN nominates basketball coach and incumbent Vice-Governor Yeng Guiao. he will face former Congressman Francis Nepomuceno.

 2nd District

-Incumbent Gloria Macapagal Arroyo is running despite of her sickness and in hospital arrest.
+Incumbent Gloria Macapagal Arroyo is running, despite her sickness and in-hospital arrest.

 3rd District

-Aurelio Gonzales, Jr. is the incumbent. he will facing-off incumbent San Fernando City Mayor Oscar Rodriguez.
+Aurelio Gonzales Jr. is the incumbent. he will facing-off incumbent San Fernando City Mayor Oscar Samson Rodriguez.

 4th District

 Incumbent Anna York Bondoc is term limited; her brother Juan Pablo Bondoc is her party's nominee.